elastic/integrations/packages/cloud_security_posture/docs/vuln_mgmt.md

 ## Using Elastic Vulnerability Management for Cloud

 As soon as you install this integration, the pages described in the table below will begin to populate with vulnerability data.
-For detailed instructions on how to use these pages for improving your cloud vulnerability status, please refer to the "Use Cases" section of the Elastic Vulnerability Management for Cloud documentation.

 | Page                            | Description                                                                                                                                                                                                                                                                                                                                                |
 | ------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |